4.1 Introduction to Data Sets

 #> [1] "Y" "N"

-Intuitively, you can create a logical vector representing whether the house has central AC.
+Intuitively, you can create a logical vector representing whether the house has central AC or not.

 central_air_logi <- sahp$central_air == "Y"